 Short Paper 1.1: Close Reading

 The Handmaid’s Tale by Margaret Atwood illustrates the life of a Handmaid named Offred, or ‘Of-Fred’, in the near-future fundamentalist republic of Gilead.
 In this world, the Old Testament is used to justify the oppression of women.
 Offred’s job as a Handmaid is to bear children for state officials whose wives are barren.
 She is a substitute for the Commander’s wife, Serena Joy.
 Offred has a memory of Serena Joy in the pre-Gilead world because Serena Joy used to be a gospel singer on TV and famous for her anti-feminist speeches.
-The complicated relationship brings an ongoing tension betwen Offred and Serena Joy.
+The complicated relationship brings an ongoing tension between Offred and Serena Joy.

 Atwood depicts numerous relationships among women in this anti-feminist world to talk about various aspects of feminism.
 Particularly, in the scene where Offred describes a flashback of Serena Joy in the pre-Gilead world and her reaction to it, Atwood demonstrates how women can be their own oppressors.
 In this particular passage, Atwood explains the two types of female oppressors: women who actively vocalize their anti-feministic views and women who are indifferent towards feminism.
 Atwood shows the hypocrisy of active anti-feminists through the choice of words that Offed uses to describe Serena Joy.
 She also depicts how indifferent a woman could be in the world of feminism by playing with the narrator’s sentence structure.

 Be examining the words Offred chooses to use to describe Serena Joy and her life before, Atwood shows that the women who are proactive about delivering anti-feminist messages are hypocrites.
 Offred tells straight up front that she thinks the name Serena Joy is stupid.
 She even thinks the name is so foolishly showy, it would be found “on the bottle, with a woman’s head in cup-paper silhouette on a pink oval background with scalloped gold edges” (45).
-As her name suggests, Serena Joy focueses heavily on her physical appearnce so when she cries while giving a speech “the mascara [was] blakening her cheeks” (46) and she would put more make up on to cover them.
+As her name suggests, Serena Joy focuses heavily on her physical appearance so when she cries while giving a speech “the mascara [was] blackening her cheeks” (46) and she would put more make up on to cover them.
 It is hypocritical that Serena Joy, a gospel singer who preaches about her anti-feminist views, focuses so much on her physical appearnce.
 If she was to stay home and just did house chores –what she claims all women should do-she would not need to over-decorate her body with all her beauty products.
 Her contradicting physical appearnce takes away her credibility as an anti-feminist speaker and makes people wonder if she truly believes about what she says in her speech.